Homemaking Doesn’t Take A Summer Break

 “What?!
 You said this was break, Julie!”

 In my experience, taking an entire summer off from school never made an easy transition back in the fall.
-This is probably why so many curricula spend awhile reviewing basic concepts in the beginning of the new school year.
+This is probably why most curricula spend time reviewing basic concepts in the beginning of the new school year.
 There’s an assumption that the student forgot a lot, and that assumption is usually correct.
 So, I want to keep up with our more difficult skills, like math drills.
 Who doesn’t love drilling math facts?

-Also, I skipped a lot of “fun” stuff.
-We did minimal art because I am not an artsy gal.
-I kind of hate doing it.
+Also, I skipped a lot of “fun” stuff such as art because I am not an artsy gal.
+I kind of hate doing I, actually.
 There are also some music and food projects we saved for summer.
 Who knows?
 I might even toss in some science experiments.
 Maybe.
 Possibly.
-Well, my husband might want to do that.

 5. Keep Church High On Our List

 Our family has a lot of fun things planned this summer.
-We have a camping trip planned, too.
+For example, we’re going on a camping trip.
 (So.
 Fun.
 HELP ME!)
-It will be easy to deprioritize ministry things.
-Of course, my husband being a pastor makes church a priority, but our two-week vacation, for example, can easily lead us to skipping.
-I want to make sure we purpose to either watch an online service (see my thoughts on that HERE) or attend a local one at a Bible preaching church.
+A packed calendar will make it easy to deprioritize ministry things.
+Of course, my husband being a pastor automatically makes church a priority, but vacations and getaways make skipping a very real temptation.
+I want to make sure we purpose to either watch an online service (see my thoughts on that HERE) or attend a local one at a Bible preaching church when we’re away from home.
+It’s all right if we miss, but we need to examine our heart behind it.

-Summer also makes it easy to skip out on the extra things our church may be doing, even if we would normally participate.
-Sure, a fellowship meal or game night might not be a huge deal, but I want to impress upon our children that church life is not a thing we do when it is most convenient or when there is not something better to do.
+Summer also makes it easy to skip out on the extra things our church may be doing, even if we normally participate.
+Sure, a fellowship meal or game night might not be a huge deal, but I want to impress upon our children that church life is not a thing we do when it is most convenient or when there is not something “better” to do.
 We are active members of our local church because we love Jesus and want to serve the church family to which we belong.
-That might mean we miss something fun occasionally, but our church family comes before recreation.
+That might mean we occasionally miss out on some things, but our church family comes before recreation.
 Plus, our church folk are actually a lot of fun!

 Final Thought